Exploration is an essential part of resources development but by its nature involves high financial risk.

 The independent Fraser Institute’s annual survey of mining and exploration companies ranks the world’s mining regions as a ‘report card’ to governments on the attractiveness of their mining policies.

-In 2014, the Fraser Institute rated Western Australia among the top five jurisdictions for investment attractiveness in the world, a measure which combines the region’s geologic attractiveness with the effects of government policy toward exploration.
+In 2016, the Fraser Institute rated Western Australia among the top three jurisdictions for investment attractiveness in the world, a measure which combines the region’s geologic attractiveness with the effects of government policy toward exploration.

-On the overall Fraser Institute Policy Perception Index the state has improved nine positions over the last four years, from 19th in 2009 to 10th in 2014.
+On the overall Fraser Institute Policy Perception Index the state has improved seven positions over the last four years, from 16th in 2012 to 9th in 2016.